 Anything to do with the bowel is a ‘Cinderella’ subject.
-It does not have the immediate appeal that heart or children’s disease has for example.
-The differences in charitable giving for the big four cancers illustrate this.
+It does not have the immediate appeal that heart or children’s disease has for example and donations to cancer charities fell by £64million last year.
 Which is why the generosity of our supporters is so critical.

 |Cancer Giving and Spend (2021)||£|

 |Colorectal (bowel) cancer||39.5 million|

-Such is the speed of progress in this area of surgery that new techniques and high technology equipment are being introduced all the time.
+Such is the speed of progress in colorectal surgery that new techniques and high technology equipment are being introduced all the time.
 Incisions and access to body cavities are becoming smaller and smaller in what is called minimally invasive or key-hole surgery.
-OCCTOPUS aims to help the colorectal team at the Oxford University Hospitals keep up to date with, and even ahead of these advances.
+Occtopus aims to help the colorectal team at the Oxford University Hospitals keep up to date with, and even ahead of these advances.
 Our patients benefit from the very latest treatment and we educate the surgeons of the future in the most modern procedures.

-OCCTOPUS has already raised over £1,000,000 and funded two special key-hole theatres, one at the John Radcliffe and the other more recently at the new surgery and diagnostics centre at the Churchill Hospital.
+Occtopus has already raised over £1,250,000 and funded two special key-hole theatres, one at the John Radcliffe and the other more recently at the surgery and diagnostics centre at the Churchill Hospital.
 In 2019 we helped establish a permanent Chair for Colorectal Surgery within the University of Oxford working at Oxford University Hospitals.

 We seek to fund, and co-fund, with partner organisations, activities which are at the forefront of treatment and cure of the conditions we cover.
 This may include a pioneering type of procedure which has not become generally accepted or adopted by the NHS as standard: